SchoolGuru: The mobile app offering certified higher education courses

 SchoolGuru offers keen learners several other advantages.

-For instance, the start-up’s industry tie ups help students get internships and apprenticeship so they can get hands-on experience and learn on the job.
+For instance, the start-up’s industry tie-ups help students get internships and apprenticeships so they can get hands-on experience and learn on the job.

 In addition to helping distance learning students connect with faculty and engage with learning more interactively, the mobile app approach has also seen enrolment go up, especially in remote areas.